 - Ask questions.
 If you aren't clear on a point that someone is making—whether you agree or disagree—ask specific questions to clarify.
 And then give the person a chance to answer without interruption.
 You may be surprised and learn something when she answers.

 - Don't take anything personally.
-Someone may totally oppose your political beliefs, but if she is your friend, it's obvious that she likes you as a person.
-Don't consider yourself personally affronted just because someone disagrees with your political views.
+Someone may oppose your political beliefs, but if she is your friend, it's obvious that she likes you as a person.
+Don't consider yourself affronted just because someone disagrees with your political views.